Here are the least hygienic eateries in Essex

 - Kung Fu, 51-54 Harvey Centre, Harlow

-- Yeshivah Luzern, Castle View School, Meppel Avenue, Canvey
+- Yeshivah Luzern, Meppel Avenue, Canvey

 Saffron Walden